Personal network

 Personal networks are intended to be mutually beneficial, extending the concept of teamwork beyond the immediate peer group.
 The term is usually encountered in the workplace, though it could apply equally to other pursuits outside work.

 Personal networking is the practice of developing and maintaining a personal network, which is usually undertaken over an extended period.

-Personal networking is often encouraged by large organizations, in the hope of improving productivity, and so a number of tools exist to support the maintenance of networks.
+The concept is related to business networking and is often encouraged by large organizations, in the hope of improving productivity, and so a number of tools exist to support the maintenance of networks.
 Many of these tools are IT-based, and use Web 2.0 technologies.

 History of networking and business success

 In the second half of the twentieth century, U.S. advocates for workplace equity popularized the term and concept of networking as part of a larger social capital lexicon—which also includes terms such as glass ceiling, role model, mentoring, and gatekeeper—serving to identify and address the problems barring non-dominant groups from professional success.
 Mainstream business literature subsequently adopted the terms and concepts, promoting them as pathways to success for all career climbers.
 In 1970 these terms were not in the general American vocabulary; by the mid-1990s they had become part of everyday speech.

 Before the mid-twentieth century, what we call networking today was framed in the language of family and friendship.
 These close personal relationships provided a range of opportunities to preferred subsets of people, such as access to job opportunities, information, credit, and partnerships.
 Family networks and nepotism have proven particularly strong throughout history.
 However, other common bonds—from ethnicity and religion to school ties and club memberships—can connect subsets of people as well.
 Of course people whom insiders consider undesirable have been barred from such networks, with important consequences.
 Those who tap into influential networks can be nurtured toward success.
 Those who are shut out from networks can lose hope of success.
 Numerous business heroes of the past—such as Benjamin Franklin, Andrew Carnegie, Henry Ford, and John D. Rockefeller—exploited networks to great effect.